Skip to content

 When do you need [HandlerEndpointGroup]?

-• To set a custom route prefix different from the class name: [HandlerEndpointGroup("Products", RoutePrefix = "v2/products")]
+• To set a custom route prefix different from the class name: [HandlerEndpointGroup(RoutePrefix = "v2/products")]

 • To apply endpoint filters to all endpoints in the class: [HandlerEndpointGroup("Orders", EndpointFilters = [typeof(AuditFilter)])]